deeproy2007/deeproy2007/README.md

 Complex SQL for real dataset insights — not surface level queries.

 ### 🔹 Sales Profit Analysis
-The customer facing a profit issue where the sales was incrised but profit not.Then I built a solution using power bi how to incrise profit.
+The customer facing a profit issue where the sales was incrised but profit not.Then I built a solution using power bi how to incrise profit with less invesment.